Angmar2722/Angmar2722.github.io/CTFwriteups/2021/inctf2021.md

 ![InCTF 2021 Writeup](/assets/img/ctfImages/inctf2021/logo.png)

 During the weekend, I participated in Amrita University's <a href="https://ctftime.org/event/1370" target="_blank">InCTF 2021</a> event (Fri, 13 Aug.
 2021, 21:30 SGT — Sun, 15 Aug.
 2021, 21:30 SGT).
 I was part of my new team Social Engineering Experts and we ranked 22nd out of 604 scoring teams.
-I managed to solve only 4 challenges, some in conjuction with Diamondroxxx who has also joined the team :
+I managed to solve only 4 challenges, some in conjuction with Diamondroxxx who has also joined the team recently :

 ![InCTF 2021 Writeup](/assets/img/ctfImages/inctf2021/img1.png)